JiweiTian/AT_SG/README.md

 For comparsion, we also implemented the FGSM based attack method (pqd_FGSM.py).

-3> Implementing the proposed signal-agnostic attack algorithm to generate universal perturbations that cause natural PQ（pqd_signal_agnostic_attack.py）
+3> Implementing the proposed signal-agnostic attack algorithm to generate universal perturbations that cause natural PQ signals to be misclassified with high probability:

-signals to be misclassified with high probability:
+（pqd_signal_agnostic_attack.py）

 call signal_specific.py